Quick Answer: 6 LPA In-Hand Salary

 Professional Tax: This varies by state.
 In Maharashtra, Karnataka, and West Bengal, it's ₹200/month.
 Some states like Delhi and Tamil Nadu don't have professional tax.

-Income Tax: At 6 LPA, using the new tax regime, your taxable income after standard deduction is ₹5,50,000.
-The tax works out to approximately ₹12,500 annually (₹1,042/month).
-In the old regime with 80C deductions, you could potentially pay zero tax.
+Income Tax: At 6 LPA, using the new tax regime, your taxable income after ₹75,000 standard deduction (new regime) is ₹5,25,000.
+Under Section 87A rebate (income up to ₹12.75 lakh for salaried), new regime tax is ₹0.
+In the old regime with 80C deductions, you could also potentially pay zero tax.

 Why Results May Vary